-Co-applicant details
+Co-supervisor details

-To add a Co-applicant the Principal Applicant (the Applicant) must have the Co-applicant's PIN.
-To get a PIN, the Co-applicant must create a profile in Smart Simple.
-The PIN can be found on the co-applicant's profile page.
-The Principal Applicant should request the PIN from the co-applicant and enter it on the application form to assign the Co-applicant to the grant application.
-The Co-applicant will be able to view the application and make changes, but only the Principal Applicant can submit the form.
+To add a Co-supervisor the Principal Applicant (the Applicant) must have the Co-supervisor's PIN.
+To get a PIN, the Co-supervisor must create a profile in_Smart Simple.
+The PIN can be found on the Co-supervisor's profile page.
+The Principal Applicant should request the PIN from the Co-supervisor and enter it on the application form to assign the Co-supervisor to the grant application.
+The Co-supervisor will be able to view the application and make changes, but only the Principal Applicant can submit the form.

-Co-applicants can view the application by selecting the Grants and Applications tab from the home page and selecting the Associated Applications tab in the Draft Applications section.
+Co-supervisors can view the application by selecting the Grants and Applications tab from the home page and selecting the Associated Applications tab in the Draft Applications section.

-Please ensure you enter the number of hours the Co-applicant will be dedicating to the project.
+Please ensure you enter the number of hours the Co-supervisor will be dedicating to the project.